DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ```

 ### Solution:
-Continuing our search on [VirusTotal](https://www.virustotal.com/gui/file/9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8/community), under the community tab, we find the hex value we are hex value we are looking for.
+Continuing our search on [Virus Total](https://www.virustotal.com/gui/file/9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8/community), under the community tab, we find the hex value we are hex value we are looking for.

 ![](./attachments/Pasted%20image%2020220422211635.png)

 ![](./attachments/Pasted%20image%2020220422211703.png)

-Giving it to [CyberChef](https://gchq.github.io/CyberChef/) reveals what it means in plain English.
+Giving it to [Cyber Chef](https://gchq.github.io/CyberChef/) reveals what it means in plain English.

 "`Steve Brant's Beard is a powerful thing.
 Find this message and ask him to buy you a beer!!!`"